Carp Fishing Essentials

 Ideally, you will keep your swim topped up slow and steady, but obviously, this isn’t ideal through the night if you are trying to get 40 winks.

-This method will create a lot of attraction to your baited spots, where schools of fish will start feeding on once the sun sets and their confidence grows.
+This method will create a lot of attraction to your baited spots, where schools of fish will start feeding once the sun sets and their confidence grows.